Research That Matters

 We subscribe to NC State’s Think and Do mindset.
 We partner with government entities at all levels, with businesses and with nonprofit organizations.
 Our students intern in the halls of Congress, for large and small nonprofits, and in myriad other spots where they see policies hammered out and news being made.
 We engage daily with the people of our state and world who depend on our faculty’s expertise in public policy, in political science, in cross-cultural understanding and in leadership development.

-Through our Institute for Nonprofits, faculty members conduct research that benefits the nonprofit sector and prepares nonprofit leaders to navigate the challenges of their world.
+We have faculty who conduct research that benefits the nonprofit sector and who prepare nonprofit leaders to navigate the challenges of their world.
 Our affiliated Genetic Engineering and Society Center connects leading researchers and scholars to address emerging issues.
 Our Public Safety Leadership Initiative trains top law enforcement executives as proactive leaders, while our Administrative Officers Management Program raises the professional bar for law enforcement officers.
 Some of our political scientists are leading poll experts and share their expertise with NC State students and the general public over issues ranging from online dating to elections to reverse discrimination.
 In all we do, we have the general welfare of our state and planet front and center.

 Beyond the Classroom